 BETTER BREATHERS CLUB – In cooperation with the American Lung Association, Yavapai Regional Medical Center offers educational opportunities and support to those with chronic lung disease (COPD) and their families, friends and support persons.
 Meets 2nd Monday of month from 1-2 p.m. at YRMC West Campus, Spruce Room.
 No cost to attend.
 Info: 771-5264.

-BLIND/LOW VISION SUPPORT GROUP & CAREGIVER SUPPORT GROUP, sponsored by Senior Peer Program of West Yavapai Guidance Clinic.
+BLIND/LOW VISION SUPPORT GROUP & CAREGIVER SUPPORT GROUPS, sponsored by Senior Peer Program of West Yavapai Guidance Clinic.
 A support group for seniors coping with loss of vision.
-Meets 1st & 3rd Wednesday of the month from 2-3:30 pm in Prescott.
-Call Connie if you are interested in participating in a similar group in Prescott Valley.
+There are two separate groups and meeting dates for those who have loss of vision.
+One group meets the 1st & 3rd Wednesdays of the month from 2-3:30pm in Prescott.
+A second group meets the 2nd & 4th Wednesdays of the month from 2-3:30pm in Prescott, and there is a Caregivers Support Group that meets concurrently on the 2nd & 4th Wednesdays at the same location but in a different room, for people who are caring for someone with vision issues.
 Participation is free, but registration is required.
 For info or to register call Connie Boston at 445-5211 x2672.
+Also call Connie if you are interested in participating in a similar group in Prescott Valley.

 BLOOD PRESSURE – free blood pressure readings courtesy of Nurses Network occurs second and fourth Thursdays from 10:30-11:30 a.m. at Central Arizona Seniors Association (CASA), 9360 Manzanita Circle in Prescott Valley.
 Info: 772-3337.
 Available first and third Thursday from 11:30-12:30 at Adult Center of Prescott, 1280 E Rosser.
 Info: 778-3000.
 Every Wednesday 11:30 a.m. – 12:30 p.m. at Mayer Area Meals on Wheels courtesy of Mayer Fire Department at 10051 Miami Street.
 Info: 632-7511.